Megamemnon/trs-lisp/README.md

 A dynamically typed lisp-like language based primarily on term rewriting and self-modifying code.
 Functions modify the Abstract Syntax Tree (AST) instead of allocating memory from the heap.
 A multi-level Environment is provided to enable global and lexically scoped variables.

 ## Term Rewriting
-This project is primarily intended to implement a usable programming language primarily with Term Rewriting.
+This project is primarily intended to implement a usable programming language with Term Rewriting.
 The S-Expression is chosen for the language's syntax because it's easily parsed into an AST.
 Macros, defined in the source language, identify an Expression and an Expansion.
 When a Macro Expression matches an S-Expression in the source code, Variables within the Macro Expression are Unified with elements of the matched S-Expression.
 Those same Variables in The Macro Expansion are then replaced with the Unified values and the result completely replaces the matched S-Expression in the source code.

 This method is utilized in two ways...